 Consider the local array of $\Sigma$ at $v$.
-This array contains the sparse permutation matrix $P$, and being a local array must satisfy properties \ref{prop:P1} and \ref{prop:P3}.
+This local array contains the sparse permutation matrix $P$, and being a local array of a tropical linear series must satisfy properties \ref{prop:P1} and \ref{prop:P3}.
 Therefore, the local array of $\Sigma$ at $v$ must be exactly $\overline{P}$ by Lemma \ref{Lem:P3-and-perm-implies-redundant-perm}. \end{proof}

-This result implies that we have realizability for $d=2$, since all arrays of this dimension are sparse.
-For our final realizability result for local arrays of tropical linear series, we prove directly that $\Sigma$ as defined above satisfies the conditions of a tropical linear series for $r=1$.
-First, we need lemmas regarding projections of totally rankable arrays that will be valuable in proving tropical dependence.
-Define
+This result implies realizability for $d=2$, as all arrays of this dimension are sparse.
+Next, we prove realizability for permutation arrays of rank $r+1=2$ to be local arrays of strongly recursive tropical linear series.
+We do this by directly proving that $\Sigma_P$ is a tropical linear series of rank $r=1$.
+First, we need information and lemmas regarding projections of totally rankable arrays.